c-vetter/eslint-config-rasenplanscher/README.md

 ### “reasoned”
 The settings in this configuration are not generally built on gut feelings but on reasoning regarding how code formatting can improve productivity.
 All of that is documented in the project itself, so if you want to know **why** a rule is configured as it is, look at the markdown files you can find in the Github repository.

-If you disagree with something rationally, please open an issue to help me correct my thinking.
+If you disagree with something rationally, please [open an issue](https://github.com/rasenplanscher/eslint-config-rasenplanscher/issues) to help me correct my thinking.
 If you disagree based on a gut feeling, please keep it to yourself until you either understand the truth found here or you can make a rational argument.

 Also, if you'd like a setting that's missing here, just open a PR and it shall be included if the reasoning is up to snuff.

+#### Note
+Due to time constraints, this goal has been de-prioritized.
+If you are unclear why a certain rule is configured the way it is, please [open an issue](https://github.com/rasenplanscher/eslint-config-rasenplanscher/issues).
+PRs are also welcome, of course.

 ### “reactive”
 This configuration determines whether your project uses the eslint plugins it has rules for and only activates those rules for the available plugins.
 That way, you can set up your project and just add the plugins you're interested in.
 The configuration will handle the rest.